HTC drops price of Vive by $200 as it looks to compete with Facebook’s aggressive VR pricing

 HTC has dedicated efforts over the past year to ensure that users can have a more modular approach to upgrades on the Vive which really have made having a lower base price a necessity.
 The company has introduced an integrated audio head strap and has been working with partners to bring technologies like eye-tracking and wireless-streaming to the headset through add-ons.

-The company will soon have even more competition as Microsoft begins selling its “Mixed Reality” headsets over the holidays.Featured Image: Kārlis Dambrāns/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)
+The company will soon have even more competition as Microsoft begins selling “Mixed Reality” headsets from various hardware manufacturers over the holidays and sets sights on a wireless VR headset for its upcoming Xbox One X.Featured Image: Kārlis Dambrāns/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)

 0